rladies/rladiesguide/content/organization/intro/get-started/index.en.md

 ## The "local" in local chapter

-In the words of Nadjeda Sero from R-Ladies Cotonou,
+In the words of Nadejda Sero from R-Ladies Cotonou,

 > I believe best practices depend on how the chapter organisers can adapt to their reality to make people comfortable at coming to the meetups and also being speakers.